Yzchen1994/w251-hw9/README.md

 813M

 ### Remember the definition of a "step".
 How long did an average step take?
+Step = epoch / batch size.
+About 1.5-1.8 seconds per step.
+(I skimmed through the nohup.out)

 ### How does that correlate with the observed network utilization between nodes?
+Haven't found any correlations.
+The network utilization is not high overall.
+The GPU usage is always 100%.